jgalamba1/Violin-fitness-plan/README.md

 # 🎻 Violin Gym Tracker

-A workout tracking app for violinists, built with React + Capacitor.
+A workout tracking app for violinists using Planet Fitness equipment, built with React + Capacitor.
+Includes a progression for lower body flexibility towards being able to do a full lotus position.

 ## Building the Android APK via GitHub Actions